 One of the most popular San Francisco public transportation options are the cable cars.
 Even if you aren’t heading to a specific destination, I’d highly recommend taking a cable can while you are here.

 The next of the San Francisco public transportation options are the Muni light rail trains.
 There are 6 different train lines that take passengers to and from locations along Market, south of Market to AT&T Park or west of downtown to the Civic Center and the Castro district.

 These run mostly underground along the busier, downtown areas of San Francisco.
 However, they then come above ground once the trains get closer to AT&T Park and on the western side of the city.

 Here is a quick recap of each line:

 J-Church: This lines goes along Market Street to the Castro.
 It then continues on to Noe Valley.

 KT-Ingleside & Third Street: Two trains run about the same route, so they call this line the KT line.
 However, on the trains, it will either say K or T. This line runs along Market Street.
-It's a good option for those heading from Market Street to AT&T or Candlestick.
-It also services Balboa Park and West Portal.
+It's a good option for those heading from Market Street to AT&T. It also services Balboa Park and West Portal.

 L-Taraval: This runs along Market Street and heads all the way to the San Francisco Zoo - near the Pacific Ocean.

 M-Ocean View: This one heads from Market Street to Balboa Park, West Portal and San Francisco State.